Sharp threshold for two-dimensional majority dynamics percolation: Introduction

+\begin{remark} We strongly believe the poly-logarithmic correction present in the exponent of the inequalities above to be a shortcoming of the renormalisation argument used, and conjecture the correct bound to be simply exponential in~$n$. \end{remark}

-\begin{remark} We remark that the above result follows from a general statement inspired by~\cite{pt} we prove here about dependent percolation with fast decay of correlations.
-Under general conditions (see Proposition~\ref{p:1armdecaygen}), this result together with Russo-Seymour-Welsh-type arguments imply stretched-exponential decay in the subcritical phase. \end{remark}
+\begin{remark} The above result follows from a general statement inspired by~\cite{pt} that we prove here about dependent percolation with fast decay of correlations.
+Under general conditions (see Proposition~\ref{p:1armdecaygen}), which are provided by Theorem~\ref{t:sharp_thresholds} and decoupling inequalities, this statement implies stretched-exponential decay of the one-arm event's probability whenever the probability of crossing a large annulus is sufficiently small. \end{remark}

+\begin{remark} Regarding crossing functions and one-arm events for $p=p_{c}(t)$, in~\cite{ab} it is proved that the probability of $H(\lambda n,n)$ is bounded away from zero and one uniformly in $n$.
+This follows by combining Theorem 1.1 and Lemma 4.6 from that paper, together with a RSW theory for $*$-crossings analogous to the one that can be found in~\cite{att}.
+Furthermore, the decay of the one-arm event is polynomial in $n$. \end{remark}

 \textbf{Overview of the proofs.} The proof of Theorem~\ref{t:sharp_thresholds} relies on exploiting the relation between Boolean functions and randomized algorithms obtained through OSSS inequality.
 Here it is possible to write the existence of a crossing at time $t$ as a random Boolean function of the initial configuration, with randomness coming from the evolution of majority dynamics.
 A first approach would then be to consider the quenched configuration, where the clocks of the Markov process are fixed, and try to use these tools directly on the space of initial configurations, for each possible realization of the Poisson clocks in the evolution.
 This idea fails, since quenched configurations lack the homogeneity needed for our arguments.